-3. Under Layout, scroll down till the end and click the plus icon to add a new row, now drag required custom fields from the Available Fields Types section.
+3. Under Layout, scroll down till the end and click the plus icon to add a new row, now drag the required custom fields from the Available Fields Types section.

 Note: For each Card Type, the Field Label and Field Type should be the same.

 5. Now, go to Admin Settings > CUSTOM COMMON FIELD tile.
 On the Custom Common Fields page, select the Custom Field that you want to convert to the Custom Common Field, and click the Add as Custom Common Field icon.

 Note: Irrespective of whether a field is enabled or disabled at the Admin level, a custom common field is always visible in the Card Designer at the Board level.
 However, to edit the values of the same common field, you need to enable it at the Admin level.